Safest Teeth Whiteners

 Implant dentures can be removable or permanent.
 Both have benefits depending on a patient’s needs.

 A snap-in denture is a denture that hooks onto dental implants but can be removed when a person goes to sleep or wants to clean them.
 They work well for people who are missing teeth due to tooth decay or injury and want to restore their function and esthetics.

 These dentures are an excellent option for people who want a more permanent solution than removable appliances like a conventional denture or partial denture.

 A downside of snap-in dentures is that the prosthesis can require repair or replacement over time.
 Patients will experience their implant abutment becoming loose or requiring tightening after some time.

 Permanent dentures are similar to snap-in dentures in that they require dental implants.

 If you are only missing a single tooth, a single dental implant may be the best option for you.
-Dental implants are the closest dental treatment that mimics natural teeth.
-Single implants are great for people who are missing teeth from tooth decay, trauma, or congenitally missing teeth.
+Dental implants are the closest dental treatment that mimic natural teeth.
+Single implants are great for people who are missing teeth from tooth decay, trauma, or genetic disorders.

 An implant mimics your tooth root, while an artificial crown mimics your natural tooth.
 Implants are custom-made to look and feel like natural teeth.

 Permanent dentures are a solution for people missing all of their teeth.
-This usually results from severe tooth decay and periodontal disease.
+This usually results from severe tooth decay or periodontal disease.
 A permanent denture can restore the function and esthetics lost when all teeth are missing.

 When a person is missing all of their teeth, it affects their entire overall health ranging from nutrition to gastrointestinal issues to temporomandibular joint disorders (TMD).
 People feel less confident to eat, smile, and laugh when they are missing all of their teeth.
 Tooth replacement is necessary for a good quality of life.

 All-on-4 is a suitable option for people looking for immediate loading of new teeth.
-At the time of extractions, your dentist will insert four implants and four abutments into the jawbone because an overdenture is fitted.
+At the time of extractions, your dentist will insert four implants and four abutments into each arch.